sajidahmed12/sajidahmed12.github.io/_teaching/2014-spring-teaching-1.md

 ---

 Prepared and delivered lab manuals for each course to conduct lab assessments in every class
-• Delivered lectures on topics to grasp the knowledge of lab sessions better
+- Delivered lectures on topics to grasp the knowledge of lab sessions better.
-• Courses Taught ‑ CSE311L‑ Database Systems Lab, Computer Architecture Lab, Digital Logic Design Lab, Object Oriented Programming Lab
+- Courses Taught ‑ CSE311L‑ Database Systems Lab, Computer Architecture Lab, Digital Logic Design Lab, Object Oriented Programming Lab.

 #This is a description of a teaching experience.
 You can use markdown like any other post.